glennon/glennon.github.io/_posts/2020-10-15-founders-guide.md

 <b>Investment sizes</b>
 <ul>
 <li><b>Micro</b><br />
 Micro-angel checks: $5,000 on a $2,500,000 <a href="https://www.ycombinator.com/documents/">YC SAFE: Valuation Cap, No Discount</a>.
-Funds come from my personal bank account.
-You do not have to be incorporated, but you must be willing to form a Delaware C Corporation within six months of signing.
+Checks come from my personal funds.
+You do not have to be incorporated, but you must be willing to form a Delaware C Corporation fairly rapidly--like within six months of signing.
+I also consider startups from Canada, India, and Singapore.
 If you have never raised venture capital before, you should also consider <a href="https://FirstMoney.In">FirstMoney.In</a>—a program I helped create where underestimated startup founders can apply for a modest, standardized investment from vetted, experienced angel investors.</li>
 <br />
 <li><b>Small</b><br />
 Angel checks from $10,000 to $50,000 with a strong preference for investments in Delaware C Corporations on the most-recent <a href="https://www.ycombinator.com/documents/">YC SAFE Valuation Cap, No Discount</a>.
 Depending on the deal, I may negotiate the addition of a <a href="https://www.ycombinator.com/documents/">pro-rata side letter</a>.
-These funds come from my personal bank account.</li>
+Checks come from my personal funds.</li>
 <br />
 <li><b>Medium</b><br />
 Checks up to $200,000 with me as an <a href="https://angel.co/syndicates">AngelList Syndicate Lead</a>.
 These are rare for me to do because I am bringing other investors into the deal.
 If this is the instrument I would like to use, it will be in close consultation with you the founder.
 With a syndicate, two investors are added to your cap table: me and an AngelList LLC that represents the syndicate investors.</li>